Ebola lockdown brings Sierra Leone capital to a halt

 In Freetown, teams got off to a slow start, waiting several hours to receive kits containing soap, stickers and flyers.

-"Food prices have gone up 30 percent.
-Many homes that cannot afford (food) are starving.

-Medical charity Medecins Sans Frontieres, which has been at the forefront of the effort to contain the epidemic, warned last week that the lock-down could lead to the concealment of cases, potentially causing the disease to spread further.

-An official for the United Nations children's agency UNICEF, Roeland Monasch, said, however, that the "Ose to Ose" campaign, which means "house to house" in local Krio, would be helpful.
+However, an official for the United Nations children's agency UNICEF, Roeland Monasch, said the "Ose to Ose" campaign, which means "house to house" in local Krio, would be helpful.

 "If people don't have access to the right information, we need to bring life-saving messages to them, where they live, at their doorsteps," he said.